Skip to main content

 Opt-in feature

 OTel v2 is off by default.
 Nothing in it runs until you set LITELLM_OTEL_V2=true.
 It is separate from the existing OpenTelemetry integration — pick one.
+If you are moving from v1, see Migrating to OpenTelemetry v2.

 What you get